rikthefrog/megaload/README.md

 Please read the insturctions on Dieters site to see which additional steps you need to do when executing the scripts on a Linux computer.

+Further run first the additional sql script to setup for boosting the database size.
+This script should have run successfully before you can run the generate scripts by the jave program.

 To run the jar from the command line do the following;

 java -jar megaSqlLoader.jar <parameter 1> <paramter 2> <paramater 3> <parameter 4>